senacor/InnoLabFacebookMessenger/docs/facebook_chatbot_with_ai/wit_ai/README.md

 ## How we integrated Wit.ai

-A simple event handler we implemented asks the user for all details, such as place and parcel id, it needs and performs the task the user asks for, as soon as all data is provided it performs a task like re-routing a parcel.
+A simple event handler we implemented asks the user for all details, such as place and parcel id, it needs and performs the task (e.g. re-routing a parcel) the user asks for, as soon as all data is provided.

 The following event handler handles messages where a user wants to re-route the parcel to a different place.